sandialabs/seacas/README.md

  *  `make && make install`

 #### CGNS
-Experimental support for CGNS in the IOSS library is being added.
+Support for CGNS in the IOSS library is being added.
 To use this capability, you will need to download and install the CGNS library:

    * Download CGNS via git: